null

 Effects of Temperature on Composting

-Higher temperatures in a compost pile speed up the overall process and create high quality compost, the wrong temperature can slow the process or kill off beneficial microbes.
+Higher temperatures in a compost pile speed up the overall process and create high quality compost, but the wrong temperature can slow the process or kill off beneficial microbes.
 Temperatures between 90-140°F are usually considered ideal.
 At temperatures of 130-135°F compost is hot enough to efficiently kill off most pathogens, fly larvae, and weed seeds.

 A compost pile may not heat up if it is too wet, too dry, or the wrong size.
 It will also not heat up properly if it is lacking nitrogen, oxygen, or bacteria.
 Compost that is too cold may become smelly and take a much longer time to break down.